Elachee Nature Science Center invites you to hike the 12.24-mile trail system in the 1,440-acre Chicopee Woods Nature Preserve.

 Parking Fee: Chicopee Woods Conservation Area

-Elachee Visitor Center and Exhibits SEASONAL HOURS
+Elachee Visitor Center and Exhibits: Hours and Fees

 Elachee operates and maintains the Chicopee Woods Hiking Trail System thanks to a dedicated Volunteer Trail Crew.